How can we help you?

 The Statutory Code of Practice on Dismissal and Re-engagement came into force on 18 July 2024.
 Employers will have to follow the Code when seeking to change employment terms and conditions if they envisage dismissal and re-engagement on new terms.

-The Trade Union and Labour Relations (Amendment) Act 1992 (Amendment of Schedule A2) Order 2024 is due to come into force on 20 January 2025.
-The new order amends Schedule A2 to TULRCA and provides that, in a protective award claim where it appears to an Employment Tribunal that the Code (or another relevant code of practice) applies and the employer (or employee) has unreasonably failed to comply with it, compensation can be increased or reduced by up to 25%.
+The Trade Union and Labour Relations (Amendment) Act 1992 (Amendment of Schedule A2) Order 2024 came into force on 20 January 2025.
+The Order amends Schedule A2 to TULRCA and provides that, in a protective award claim where it appears to an Employment Tribunal that the Code (or another relevant code of practice) applies and the employer (or employee) has unreasonably failed to comply with it, compensation can be increased or reduced by up to 25%.

 The government's proposals